Measurements of groomed-jet substructure of charm jets tagged by ${\rm D}^0$ mesons in proton-proton collisions at $\sqrt{s}$ = 13 TeV

 The $\zg$, $\rg$, and $\nsd$ jet observables were also measured for inclusive jets.
 To allow for direct comparisons with the heavy-flavour results, the constraint on the $Q^{2}$ value of the parton scattering implied by the selection of \dzero{} mesons with $\ptdzero \geq \SI{5}{\gevc}$ was mimicked for inclusive jets, by requiring a~leading track with $\pt \geq \SI{5.33}{\gevc}$.
 This corresponds to the $\pt$ of a~charged pion with the same transverse mass as a~\dzero{} meson with $\ptdzero = \SI{5}{\gevc}$.
 In addition, during the grooming procedure, the hardest branch of the splitting tree was followed.
 In the heavy-flavour sample, following the hardest branch was found to coincide with following the branch containing the \dzero{}, in over \SI{99}{\percent} of cases.
 The inclusive\hyp{}jet distributions were then corrected for detector effects via the same unfolding procedure as in the \dzero{}\hyp{}tagged jet case.

 Systematic uncertainties related to the reconstruction and identification of prompt \dzero-tagged jets were studied.
-The stability of the selections applied to the \dzero-meson candidates were estimated by loosening and tightening the topological and PID criteria used to identify the \dzero{} decays.
+The stability of the selections applied to the \dzero-meson candidates were estimated by loosening and tightening the topological and particle identification criteria used to identify the \dzero{} decays.
 The uncertainty pertaining to the signal extraction procedure was estimated by changing the fitting parameters on the invariant\hyp{}mass fits, as well as the widths of the signal and sideband regions used for the sideband subtraction procedure.
 The uncertainty on the \dzero{} feed-down estimation was obtained by varying the renormalisation and factorisation scales, as well as the mass of the beauty quark, in the POWHEG simulations~\cite{powheg-variations}.
 The uncertainty on the jet energy resolution was estimated by artificially reducing the tracking efficiency used to generate the unfolding response matrix by $4\%$, in line with the tracking efficiency uncertainty of the ALICE detector.
 Finally, the uncertainty associated with the unfolding procedure was obtained by varying the number of iterations, the choice of prior, and the ranges of the response matrix.
-Additionally, variations of the fragmentation properties of the MC simulation used to construct the response matrix, obtained by selecting subsamples of the jets based on jet-angularity observables~\cite{Angularities}, were also included.
+Additionally, variations of the fragmentation properties of the MC simulation used to construct the response matrix were also included.
+These were obtained by reweighting the response matrix based on the value of the jet-angularity observable~\cite{Angularities} ($\kappa =1$ and $\beta =1$) calculated for each entry, as this observable is sensitive to the transverse momentum and angular distribution of all hadrons in the jet.
+The weights were devised such that the reweighting procedure transformed the angularity distribution at generator level of the \dzero\hyp{}tagged jets in the response matrix, to match that of a simulated inclusive\hyp{}jet distribution.

 The dominant contributions in most of the intervals resulted from variations of the topological selections, signal extraction, and feed\hyp{}down subtraction.
 For the feed\hyp{}down subtraction uncertainty, the maximum negative and the maximum positive deviations were taken, respectively.
 For each of the other variation categories, the root mean square of deviations from the central values was calculated and assigned as a~systematic uncertainty, which was then symmetrised around the central value.
 The uncertainties from all categories were then added in quadrature to obtain the full systematic uncertainty.
 The total systematic uncertainties range from \SI{7}{\percent} to \SI{77}{\percent}, from \SI{9}{\percent} to \SI{12}{\percent}, and from \SI{5}{\percent} to \SI{59}{\percent} for the \dzero-tagged jet $\zg$, $\rg$, and $\nsd$ distributions, respectively.